gottacatchenall/ms_sampling_effort/manuscript.md

 temporal scales feasible to human sampling.

-These sampling constraints go on to bias species interaction data: we only observe but a small fraction of the variance in species interactions in space and time, observations reflect the distribution of abundance within communities [@Poisot2015SpeWhy], and sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno].
-These biases have practical consequences for answering questions about species interactions and how human activity is effecting them [@deAguiar2019RevBia].
+These sampling constraints go on to bias species interaction data: we only observe a small fraction of the variance in species interactions in space and time, these observations reflect the distribution of abundance within communities [@Poisot2015SpeWhy], and sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno].
+These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia].
 The data we collect is noisy and likely contains many _false-negatives_, where we have no observation of two species interacting even though they do in some capacity.

 Here we seek to determine how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and how understanding